fudge-py/fudge/docs/examples.rst

     >>> fudge.clear_expectations()

-Note how this is different from :func:`fudge.clear_calls`, which only clears the actual calls made to your objects.
+This is different from :func:`fudge.clear_calls`, which only clears the actual calls made to your objects.

 A Complete Test Module